NarekGermirlian/Get-Home/README.md

 You will need to attach your own API Key from TomTom API.
 Please attach this key in **config.ini**.

-To get the TomTom API Key, follow [these instructions](https://developer.tomtom.com/knowledgebase/platform/articles/how-to-get-an-tomtom-api-key/) found direclty on the TomTom website.
+To get the TomTom API Key, follow [these instructions](https://developer.tomtom.com/knowledgebase/platform/articles/how-to-get-an-tomtom-api-key/) found directly on the TomTom website.